nus-cs2103-AY2122S1/ip/docs/README.md

 &nbsp;

-### View task and task date
+### View tasks, task date, and query task

-View the list of all ongoing task on the list, and the date associated with them
+View the list of all ongoing task on the list, and the date associated with them.
+Search for task that match a given query.

 &nbsp;